mnussbaumer/chef_local_elixir/readme.md

 }
 ```

 For a viable prod.secret.exs file you can look into the templates folder.
+This is a template so you should clean it up accordingly (you'll also need to set your app there so the configs are correctly set...)

 Next step will be adding a staging environment that can be different from the production environment, so that you can build a production like server but with specific environment values for staging - if you can run your staging with the same environment as production then all you need to do is set the edeliver config staging values and then provision your staging server just the same way you would your production one.

+And after that making the certbot usage idempotent as well.